Tyrrrz/CliWrap/Readme.md

 var result = await Cli.Wrap("path/to/exe").ExecuteAsync(cts.Token);
 ```

-You can do the same with `ExecuteBufferedAsync()` and other execution models.
+When an execution is canceled, the underlying process is killed and the `ExecuteAsync()` method throws an exception of type `OperationCanceledException` (or its derivative, `TaskCanceledException`).
+You will have to catch this exception to recover from cancellation.

+All other execution models like `ExecuteBufferedAsync()` similarly accept cancellation tokens as well.

 ### Executing a command as an event stream

-CliWrap also supports an alternative method of running commands, which is by representing the execution as an event stream.
-There are two models for this, pull-based and push-based.
+Besides executing a command as a task, CliWrap also supports an alternative model, in which an execution is represented as an event stream.
+In this scenario, the underlying command may trigger the following events:

-#### Pull-based event streams

-Pull-based event streams can be obtained by calling `command.ListenAsync()` which returns an `IAsyncEnumerable<CommandEvent>`.
-This is an asynchronous data stream that you can iterate through using the `await foreach` semantics introduced in C# 8.

-`CommandEvent` itself is an abstract type which can be either one of the following:

 - `StartedCommandEvent` -- received just once, when the command starts executing.
 Contains the process ID.
-- `StandardOutputCommandEvent` -- received every time the underlying process writes a new line to output stream.
+- `StandardOutputCommandEvent` -- received every time the underlying process writes a new line to the output stream.
 Contains the text as string.
-- `StandardErrorCommandEvent` -- received every time the underlying process writes a new line to error stream.
+- `StandardErrorCommandEvent` -- received every time the underlying process writes a new line to the error stream.
 Contains the text as string.
 - `ExitedCommandEvent` -- received just once, when the command successfully finishes executing.
 Contains the exit code.

-You can use a `switch` statement or a series of `if` statements to perform pattern matching and handle events of different types.
+There are two ways you can start a command and listen to its events.
+One of them is through an asynchronous pull-based stream:

 ```csharp
 using CliWrap.EventStream;